Date: Saturday, March 7, 2020

 Each team should consist of 4–5 students and one coach who must be an adult, such as a teacher, parent, or Girl Guide/Scout Leader.
 The coach must be present on the day of the event.
 Team registration costs $25 per team.

-The lottery for team registration will open on Wednesday, October 31, 2018.
-This page will be updated with a link when the lottery opens.
-If you would like to receive an email update when registration launches please email [email protected] and ask to be added to the Science Games mailing list.
+If you would like to receive an email update for our 2020 event please email [email protected] and ask to be added to the Science Games mailing list.

 Students are placed into two divisions for competition.